BCDevOps/devops-platform-workshops/openshift-201/README.md

 ### Lab topics:

-The Openshift 201 Lab is divided into the following topics:
+The Openshift 201 Lab is divided into the following topics, to be completed in this order:
 * [OpenShift Pipelines](./pipelines.md)
 * [Resource Management](./resource-mgmt.md)
 * [Network Policy & ACS](./network-policy.md)